1950 removal of the Stone of Scone: Aftermath

-At the time of the theft, the United Kingdom was a unified nation and devolution towards its constituent nations was not on the political agenda.
+At the time of the theft, the United Kingdom was a unified nation and devolution towards its constituent nations was not on the political agenda (although Northern Ireland already had a devolved government).
 The Scottish National Party had received just 0.4% of the vote in Scotland in the 1950 United Kingdom general election, the Labour Party had withdrawn its commitment to devolution, and the Conservative Party was at the high point of its popularity in Scotland.
 The raid was completely unexpected and gave the cause of Scottish devolution and nationalism a brief sense of prominence in the public conscience throughout the country.

-The students became notorious for the daring heist and, in Scotland, they became immensely popular.
-The heist and the students became synonymous with the devolution and nationalist political movements in Scotland from 1950 onwards.
-Over time, the incident encouraged a belief in change, and opened discussion on the Union, which had existed since 1707.
+The students became notorious for the raid and in Scotland, they became immensely popular.
+The recovery of the Stone and the students became synonymous with the devolution and nationalist political movements in Scotland from 1950.
+The incident encouraged a belief in change, and opened discussion on the Union, which had existed since 1707.